PittsCraft/SwiftApiDsl/README.md

 ## Errors thrown by `ApiClient`

-`ApiClient` throws wrapped errors helping you identifying at which stage your request failed.
+`ApiClient` throws `RequestError`s that wrap source errors helping you identifying at which stage your request failed.

-The error wrapper is an enum:
+It exposes the source request as well as a qualified error:

 ```swift
 public enum ErrorWrapper: Error {
     /// Error thrown by a modifier